nicolagatta/Cheat-Sheet---Active-Directory/README.md

 # Enumerate GPO applied on a specific OU
 # Get-DomainOU specifies an array of GPO names (GUID) applied in the "gplink" property
 # This can be used to find the information of the GPO with Get-NetGPO
-Get-NetGPO -Name '{GUID_in_gplink}'
+Get-DomainGPO -Name '{GUID_in_gplink}'

 # Retrieve the GPOs that set "Restricted group" on a machine
-Get-NetGPOGroup -ResolveMemberSIDs
+Get-DomainGPOLocalGroup -ResolveMembersToSIDs

 # Get Group policy settings for a specific computer
 gpresult /R